How We Operate

-The Congregational Preschool program provides a developmentally appropriate environment based on the preschool’s philosophy.
+The Congregational Preschool program provides a developmentally appropriate, play-based experience centered around the preschool’s philosophy.
 Throughout the program, the preschool strives to incorporate a positive and personal learning experience for each student in the following areas:

 Music: The students experience music through singing songs, finding rhythm and movement in different music, embracing music from many cultures, and often enjoy creating their own with various musical instruments.